verifier-alliance/database-specs/json-schemas/README.md

 ### runtime_transformation

 Similar to `creation_transformation`.
 But runtime code does not contain constructor arguments but can have immutable variables and [call protection](https://docs.soliditylang.org/en/latest/contracts.html#call-protection-for-libraries).
-Typically if a contract has a call protection, it's a library contract and will not have other transformations.

 The runtime transformations can only contain these as `"reason"`s and `"type"`s: